Tag: Fiona Bruce

 The below Parliamentary question was asked by Fiona Bruce on 2016-06-06.

-To ask Mr Chancellor of the Exchequer, how much has been allocated in the current financial year to the married couples tax allowance; and how much he expects the Government to spend on that allowance in this financial year.
+To ask Mr Chancellor of the Exchequer, how much was allocated to the married couples tax allowance in 2015-16; and how much was spent on that allowance in that year.

 Mr David Gauke